nicholaswmin/fsm/.github/CONTRIBUTING.md

 Read: [Avoid Software Rot][rot]

-> The package is *safe* for long-term use without requiring any maintenance.
+> *safe* for long-term use without requiring any maintenance.
 > It should work without generating any warnings, security advisories etc.

 - Must not have dependencies, in any form: